Alebrije: Development of the craft in Oaxaca

 Many rural households in the Mexican state of Oaxaca have prospered over the past three decades through the sale of brightly painted, whimsical wood carvings they call alebrijes to international tourists and the owners of ethnic arts shops in the United States, Canada, and Europe.
 What are called "alebrijes" in Oaxaca is a marriage of native woodcarving traditions and influence from Pedro Linares' work in Mexico City.

 Pedro Linares was originally from México City (Distrito Federal).
-In the 1980s, British filmmaker, Judith Bronowski, arranged an itinerant demonstration workshop in the United States participating Pedro Linares, Manuel Jiménez and a textil artisan Maria Sabina from Oaxaca.
+In the 1980s, British filmmaker, Judith Bronowski, arranged an itinerant demonstration workshop in the United States participating Pedro Linares, Manuel Jiménez and a textile artisan Maria Sabina from Oaxaca.
 Although the Oaxaca valley area already had a history of carving animal and other types of figures from wood, it was at this time, when Bronowski's workshop took place when artisans from Oaxaca knew the alebrijes papier-mâché sculptures.

 Then Linares' designs were adapted to the carving of a local wood called copal.
 The Oaxaca valley area already had a history of carving animal and other types of figures from wood, and Linares' designs were adapted to the carving of a local wood called copal.
 This adaptation was pioneered by Arrazola native Manuel Jiménez.
 This version of the craft has since spread to a number of other towns, most notably San Martín Tilcajete and La Unión Tejalapan, become a major source of income for the area, especially for Tilcajete.
-The success of the craft, however, has led to the depletion of the native copal trees.
-Attempts to remedy this, with reforestation efforts and management of wild copal trees has only had limited success.
+Given the scale of success with alebrijes, populations of native copal trees have decreased over the years.
+Efforts through reforestation and the management of the trees have yet to create any significant growth in population.
 The three towns most closely associated with alebrije production in Oaxaca have produced a number of notable artisans such as Manuel Jiménez, Jacobo Angeles, Martin Sandiego, Julia Fuentes and Miguel Sandiego.

-One of the most important things about the fantastical creatures carved of wood is that every piece is removable, it's how you can tell you have a piece carved by one of the original great carvers.
-The later carvers didn't learn the technique of making each piece fit so well that it could be removed and put back in again and again.
+One of the most important things about the fantastical creatures carved of wood is that every piece is removable, it is how one can tell a genuine piece carved by one of the original great carvers.
+The later carvers did not learn the technique of making each piece fit so well that it could be removed and put back in again and again.
 Those pieces have more than tripled in value.
 The painting on these figures is also more intense and varied.